 The field experience provides opportunities for students to take study abroad courses and explore the British education system first-hand by spending one day per week observing classes in a local school.
 Applicants must have completed at least two courses in education, psychology or a related field.
 This is not a credit bearing course, but students will be supported during their time at school.

-Please contact Bill Johnson for further details on price.
+Please contact the International Office for further details on price.

 FBI – Criminal Background Check.